sholtomaud/blog/_posts/2011-11-03-meet-doctor-jekyll.md

 pygments work in Jekyll.

-I'm actually using a custom Jekyll plugin to deal with all of this because I didn't want to have to stick liquid `{{% highlight %}}` tags in my posts.
+I'm actually using a custom Jekyll plugin to deal with all of this because I didn't want to have to stick liquid tags in my posts.
 In retrospect, this was probably really unnecessary, but it's done now.

 You can see the plugin here: [markdown.rb][]